FalkorDB/GraphRAG-SDK-v2/README.md

 )

-# The following agent is specialized in finding restaurants based on the sources it has built.
+# The following agent is specialized in finding restaurants.
 restaurants_agent = KGAgent(
     agent_id="restaurants_agent",
     kg=restaurants_kg,
     introduction="I'm a restaurant agent, specialized in finding the best restaurants for you.", )

-# The following agent is specialized in finding tourist attractions based on the sources it has built.
+# The following agent is specialized in finding tourist attractions.
 attractions_agent = KGAgent(
     agent_id="attractions_agent",
     kg=attractions_kg,